 Built in 1882 and listed on National Register of Historic Places, The Old Church is exactly that: an old church renovated into a concert hall.

 The downtown non-profit venue periodically hosts jazz and folk artists, like Greenwich Village legend Eric Andersen and Julie Byrne.
 The Old Church’s dual mission aims to preserve and celebrate the building’s historic architecture, while creating music and arts programs that enhance the community.
 In addition, state-of-the-art sound and lighting and an intimate 300-seat space enhance a top-grade concert experience.

 This low-key neighborhood bar — billed as the city’s oldest independent music venue — serves Portland music fans a plate of bluegrass, Americana, roots rock, folk, jazz, old funk and soul.

-Constructed in 1911, the old building’s first occupant was a drugstore, followed by a series of bars.
+Constructed in 1911, the building’s first occupant was a drugstore, followed by a series of bars.
 In 1988, it then became Laurelthirst Public House.
-Thirty years later, the establishment remains home to a host of musicians and bands, offering 16 live shows a week.
+Thirty years later, the establishment remains home to musicians and bands, offering 16 live shows a week.

 Doug Fir Lounge

 Doug Fir feels like a space-age log cabin where a few hundred close friends dropped by to hear great music.
 The upstairs includes an ultra-modern bar and a ’70s-style restaurant, with an outdoor back patio, fire pit and lots of tables.
-Downstairs houses the mid-sized venue, another bar, a disco ball, booths and standing room for around 300.
+Downstairs houses the mid-sized venue, another bar, a disco ball, booths and standing room.